YanchWare/fractal-samples/gcp/postgresql-sample/README.md

-# Prometheus with Ambassador in AKS sample
+# Prometheus with Ambassador in GKE sample

 ## Introduction

-The purpose of this project is to test the instantiation of Prometheus alongside Ambassador in AKS.
+The purpose of this project is to test the instantiation of Prometheus alongside Ambassador in GKE.

 You can find more information on this in our [documentation](https://fractal.cloud/docs).